Kimitri/neomutt-config/README.md

-# My Neomutt config feat.
+# My NeoMutt config feat.
 Office 365 IMAP

-This is my Neomutt config that is heavily based on https://github.com/ork/mutt-office365.
+This is my NeoMutt config that is heavily based on https://github.com/ork/mutt-office365.
 The difference is that my configuration is modified to use the OAuth2 authentication method.
 See `scripts/mutt_oauth2/mutt_oauth2.py.README` for further information.

 I have successfully used this configuration on the following systems: